Task-Oriented Semantic Compression for Localization at the Network Edge: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a task‐oriented communication framework for visual navigation with Edge–Aerial collaboration for low altitude economy.
+In this paper, we have proposed a task‐oriented communication framework for visual navigation with edge–aerial collaboration for low altitude economy.
 Our contributions are twofold.
-First, we have developed a multi‐camera Variational Information Bottleneck encoder augmented with an orthogonality constraint, which extracts ultra‐compact, task‐relevant features from five onboard RGB, semantic and depth views.
+First, we have developed a multi‐camera variational information bottleneck encoder augmented with an orthogonality constraint, which extracts ultra‐compact, task‐relevant features from five camera views.
 Second, we have deployed and evaluated the complete system on both a new CARLA‐derived dataset and a physical Jetson Orin NX/Raspberry Pi testbed, quantifying localization accuracy, latent‐entropy trade‐offs, and end‐to‐end latency.
 Extensive experiments have demonstrated that O-VIB maintains sub-10 m localization error at throughputs below 10 KB/s—reducing error by 42.1 \% versus vanilla VIB and 62.6 \% versus WebP—and achieves over three orders‐of‐magnitude lower latency than JPEG, H.264 and H.265.
-These results have confirmed that embedding orthogonality in an information‐bottleneck framework yields highly informative, ultra‐compact features that are robust under severe bandwidth constraints.
 We will release our dataset and code to accelerate future research in task-oriented aerial communications.